Chocolate Sea Salt Mini Cookies

 • In the bowl of a stand mixer fitted with the paddle attachment, add the coconut oil, cane sugar, dark brown sugar, and vanilla extract.
 Mix on low until combined and there are no chunks of coconut oil.
 Add the butter and mix on low until combined.

-• Add the flour, cocoa, and sea salt in that order and mix on low until combined into a dough.
+• Next, add the dry ingredients: flour, cocoa, and sea salt in that order and mix on low until combined into a dough.
 Add the chocolate chips and mix on low to combined.

 • Using a 1 tablespoon cookie scoop, scoop cookies onto the prepared baking sheets.
 Flatten them just slightly, so the round top of the ball is flattened.

 • Bake for 16 minutes or until they look set and dry.
 Sprinkle with flaky sea salt immediately after coming out of the oven.
-Allow to cool completely on the baking sheets.
+Allow to cool completely on the cookie sheet.

 • Store in a cool dry place for up to 7 days.